imshivam-gupta/Techspark-Backend/README.md

 ## Features

-- **Factory Handlers:** Factory Handlers for maintaining common apis like getting all docs from collection, update a doc, get doc by id, delete doc by id.
+- **Factory Handlers:** Utilize Factory Handlers to manage common APIs such as retrieving all documents from a collection, updating a document, getting a document by ID, and deleting a document by ID.
-- **Advanced Filtering  and Sorting :** Added filtering sorting limiting some feilds and pagination.
+- **Advanced Filtering  and Sorting :** Easily filter, sort, limit fields, and enable pagination for efficient data management.
-- **Global Error Handler:** For maintaing dry pinciple added global error handler for error handling at single palce.
+- **Global Error Handler:**  Implement a global error handler to centralize and handle errors effectively.
-- **Mail Sender:** Added mail sending features when user signup foregets password or want to request admin access.
+- **Mail Sender:** Send emails for user signup, password reset, and admin access requests using Nodemailer and Pug templates.
-- **JWT Authentication:** JWT based token authentication with much more security .
+- **JWT Authentication:** Ensure secure token-based authentication with JSON Web Tokens for enhanced security.
-- **Cloud Image Upload:** Image uploading on cloud using cloundinary and multer,
+- **Cloud Image Upload:**  Enable image uploading to the cloud using Cloudinary and Multer, ensuring efficient handling of images.
-- **Security Features **Added rate limiting features for apipreventing data sanitization against NOSQL query and XSS attacks
+- **Security Features ** Implement rate limiting to prevent API abuse, protect against NoSQL injection attacks, and handle XSS attacks for data sanitization.

 ## Technologies